Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Another consideration is rate limits and scaling.
 Many API providers have request quotas.
 For example, OpenAI’s GPT-4o has tiered limits up to 10,000 requests per minute and 30M tokens per minute for top enterprise plans.
 These are quite high, but a large call center or voice assistant platform needs to be mindful of them.

-4. Deployment Factors: Cloud vs. Self-Hosted, Security & Scalability
+Deployment Factors: Cloud vs. Self-Hosted, Security & Scalability

 Cloud-based APIs (OpenAI, Anthropic, Google, etc.):

-- Pros: Easiest to integrate (simple API calls), no ML ops burden, and providers optimize the model’s performance for you.
-They also handle scaling - if your voice agent’s call volume spikes, the cloud service can accommodate (within your rate limit) by allocating more compute.
+Pros: Easiest to integrate (simple API calls), no ML ops burden, and providers optimize the model’s performance for you.
+They also handle scaling.
+If your voice agent’s call volume spikes, the cloud service can accommodate (within your rate limit) by allocating more compute.
 Updates and improvements to the model are delivered automatically.

-- Cons: Ongoing cost per use, potential data privacy concerns (since user queries are sent to a third-party server), and dependence on the provider’s uptime and policies.
-While major providers have strong security, some organizations are uneasy sending sensitive data off-site.
+Cons: Ongoing cost per use, potential data privacy concerns (since user queries are sent to a third-party server), and dependence on the provider’s uptime and policies.
+While major providers have strong security, some organisations are uneasy sending sensitive data off-site.
 Compliance requirements can be a barrier - for example, a healthcare company may be legally restricted from using a cloud AI unless certain certifications are in place.
 There’s also less flexibility: you can’t customize the model beyond what the API allows.

 Self-hosting (on-prem or private cloud):

-- Pros: Full control over data (nothing leaves your servers, which aids privacy and regulatory compliance), and potentially lower marginal cost at scale as discussed.
+Pros: Full control over data (nothing leaves your servers, which aids privacy and regulatory compliance), and potentially lower marginal cost at scale as discussed.
 You can also customize the stack - for instance, run real-time voice ASR (speech recognition) and the LLM on the same machine to minimize latency, or fine-tune the model on proprietary data.
 It also allows using open-source models that aren’t available via API.
 Data residency and sovereignty concerns are alleviated since you decide where the system runs (important for EU GDPR, which requires controlling cross-border data flow; self-hosting lets you keep data in-country).

 Security & Compliance